-All the indicators suggest that growth in biopesticide sales is accelerating into and through 2013 and will continue strongly on to 2020.
+All the indicators suggested that growth in biopesticide sales had accelerated and the market would continue to grow strongly.

-This volume analyses and projects the markets in the US, Canada and Mexico for microorganisms and nematodes.
-Key developments and trends are described and the most recently available validated market data are summarised along with growth rates, major players and product tables.
+This volume analysed and projected the markets in the US, Canada and Mexico for microorganisms and nematodes.
+CPL described key developments and trends and summarised validated market data along with growth rates (CAGR), major players and product tables.

-CPL’s studies are based on primary data obtained from those working in the sector combined with information from our database, other studies and the public domain.
-These combined data are analysed to provide insight and guidance for companies interested in making and selling biopesticides.
+CPL’s studies are based on primary data obtained from those working in the sector combined with information from our databases, other studies and the public domain.
+CPL analysed these combined data to provide insight and guidance for companies interested in making and selling biopesticides.

 Our review of the market indicated substantial growth in the sales of biopesticides in response to:

-This has produced an evident paradigm shift towards biopesticides that began around our assessment date of 2010.
-All the indicators suggest that we will see growth in biopesticide sales accelerate into and through 2013 and on to 2020.
-This ‘sea change’ has been confirmed by a substantial move by the agrochemical majors into the biopesticide business during 2012, notably through acquisition of some of the key players, such as Becker Underwood (by BASF) and AgraQuest (by Bayer CropScience).
+This produced a paradigm shift towards biopesticides.
+All the indicators suggested that growth in biopesticide sales would accelerate.
+A substantial move by the agrochemical majors into the biopesticide business confirmed this ‘sea change’, notably through acquisition of some of the key players, such as Becker Underwood (by BASF) and AgraQuest (by Bayer CropScience).

-Growth to 2010 was seen particularly in biochemical biopesticides and invertebrate biocontrol agents, both of which may have exceeded 13% per annum.
+The market grew particularly in biochemical biopesticides and invertebrate biocontrol agents.
 Growth in some microbial biopesticides was similar.
 However, sales of the mainstay of that sector, the caterpillar active Bacillus thuringiensis products, were mostly flat and there was a notable decline in use in forestry.

-Using data obtained from historical web-based sources, and our own data for 2008 (our first estimate of total biopesticide sales), it is possible to see substantial growth in the North American biopesticide market that started in 2003.
+Based on historical sources, and our own estimate of total biopesticide sales, it was possible to see substantial growth in the North American biopesticide market.

-The North American microbial biopesticides market is estimated to have been worth $139.8 million at user-level in 2010; an increase of 10.3% since 2007.
-Although growth has been seen in some sectors, notably products based on Bacillus subtilis, sales of Bacillus thuringiensis for caterpillar control have either stagnated or, indeed, declined (notably in the forestry sector).
-The proportion of the microbials market taken by Bt-based products (including Bt H14 for mosquitoes) has decreased from an estimated 90% in the late 1990s to 51.2% in 2010.
+CPL estimated the North American microbial biopesticides market to have increased significantly.
+However, although some sectors, such as products based on Bacillus subtilis had increased significantly, sales of Bacillus thuringiensis for caterpillar control had either stagnated or, indeed, declined (notably in the forestry sector).
+The proportion of the microbials market taken by Bt-based products (including Bt H14 for mosquitoes) had therefore decreased.

-The US is the biggest user of microbials in the region with a market estimated to be worth $110 million (79% of the total), followed by Mexico and, then, Canada, where insect pests are far less prevalent.
+The US was the biggest user of microbials in the region, followed by Mexico and, then, Canada, where insect pests are far less prevalent.

-The fastest growing sectors in the US have been the fungicidal products based on Bacillus subtilis and fungal-based materials.
-Prospects for growth in sales in the US overall remain good although there is no evidence for the meteoric rise predicted earlier in the decade.
+The fastest growing sectors in the US had been the fungicidal products based on Bacillus subtilis and fungal-based materials.
+Growth prospects in the US overall remained good although there was no evidence for the meteoric rise which had beepredicted earlier in the decade.
 The market in Mexico for Bacillus subtilis has increased and there is a steadily growing sector in locally-produced, fungal-based products.
-Sales are large and product is cheap.
-Canada is not a large user of either insecticides or fungicides but the prospects for growth are good in response to government encouragement and pesticide bans.
+Sales are large and products were cheap.
+Canada was not a large user of either insecticides or fungicides but the prospects for growth are good in response to government encouragement and pesticide bans.

-Although overall growth in the microbial biopesticide market in North America has not lived up to the expectations of the 1990s, the potential remains high and opportunities exist which have the potential to raise the total market to $250 million by 2020.
+Although overall growth in the microbial biopesticide market in North America had not lived up to earlier expectations, the potential remained high and opportunities existed which had the potential to raise the total market significantly.

-This volume of 296 pages includes 94 tables, 108 figures and information on hundreds of companies.
+This volume contained 296 pages including 94 tables, 108 figures and information on hundreds of companies.